A deeply aromatic and flavourful chicken curry served with roti and cucumber raita is perfectly suited for fuss-free weeknight cooking.

 How do you make a simple chicken curry?

-Sear chicken pieces (you can use bone-in pieces or cubed chicken breast) until golden brown all over then remove and set aside.
+Sear chicken pieces (you can use bone-in pieces or cubed chicken breast) in a large, deep frying pan or skillet set over high heat.
+Allow to cook until chicken is golden brown all over then remove and set aside.
 Sauté onions, garlic and ginger until soft and fragrant then add spices.
-Add tomatoes, stock and cream along with the seared chicken pieces and season to taste.
+I like using a Garam Masala boosted with some added paprika and chili flakes.
+You can use a combination of spices you have (coriander, cumin, turmeric, cardamom, cloves and cinnamon) or use a curry powder or masala mix of your choice.
+Allow the aromatics to cook for a minute then add the tomatoes, stock and cream.
+Canned tomatoes will result in a darker curry while fresh tomatoes will make for a lighter curry sauce.
+Add the seared chicken pieces and season to taste.
 Cook for 20-30 minutes until the chicken is cooked through and the sauce has reduced and thickened slightly.

 What are the ingredients in chicken curry?